Blind Date (1987 film): Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 24%, based on 25 reviews, with an average rating of 4.60/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 27%, based on 26 reviews.
 The website's consensus reads, "Blind Date has all the ingredients for a successful madcap comedy, but the end results suggest director Blake Edwards has lost his once-reliable touch."
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four and wrote: "There are individual moments in this movie that are as funny as anything Edwards has ever done, but they're mostly sight gags and don't grow out of the characters.
-The characters, alas, are the problem.
-Willis plays a nerd so successfully that he fades into the shrubbery and never really makes us care about his fate.
-Basinger, so ravishing in most of her movies, looks dowdy this time.
-Her hair is always in her eyes, and her eyes are her best feature. [...]
-Most of the time I wasn't laughing.
+The characters, alas, are the problem."
+Ebert thought that Willis played his nebbishy character too successfully (to the point of being dull), and Basinger's haircut obscured her eyes and face.
+"Most of the time I wasn't laughing.
 But when I was laughing, I was genuinely laughing - there are some absolutely inspired moments."
 Variety calls it "essentially a running string of gags with snippets of catchy dialog in-between".